Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

 Effectiveness of the Fourier analysis comes from the fact that the matrix elements $U^{{}^{(l_0,l_1=i\rho)}}_{{}_{l,m \,\, l',m'}}$ of the principal series, regarded as functions on $G$, compose a complete system (in the generalized sense) of generalized functions on $G$.
 In general, they are not square-summable on $G$.
 But using them, we can construct square summable functions on $G$ with the required support of their Fourier transform in the space of unitary irreducible equivalence classes, represented by $(l_0,l_1)$.
 In particular, integrating any matrix function $U^{{}^{(l_0,l_1=i\rho)}}_{{}_{lm \,\, l'm'}}(g)$ with respect to $\rho$ over any interval $I\subset \mathbb{R}_+$ we get square summable function

 on $G$ (recall oscillatory character $\cos(\rho \lambda), \sin(\rho \lambda)$ of matrix elements), with the Fourier transform supported at $(l_0,l_1)$ with $l_1 \in iI$.
-Any two such square summable packets are orthogonal in $L^2(G)$ whenever the corresponding intervals $I$ have empty intersection, or whenever the corresponding $l_0$ are different
+Any two such square summable packets are orthogonal in $L^2(G)$ whenever the corresponding intervals $I$ have empty intersection, or whenever the corresponding $l_0$ are different.
 Moreover, even if the corresponding intervals $I$ and $l_0$ coincide, the packets remain orthogonal if any of their corresponding matrix coefficients do not coincide:

 Orthogonality of the matrix elements corresponding to non-equivalent representations comes from the fact that they compose generalized eigenstates of the two Casimir operators acting in $L^2(G)$, associated with different generalized eigenvalues.
 Orthogonality relations of the matrix functions corresponding to the same representation classes cannot be justified in this manner.
 But in this case, we use the coordinate system on $G$ determined by (\ref{g}), representation property of $U^{{}^{(l_0,l_1=i\rho)}}_{{}_{lm \,\, l'm'}}$, and perform the integration iteratively, in which the integration with respect to $\rho$ must necessary be performed first.
 Finally using the orthogonality relations for the matrix elements $T^{{}^{l}}_{{}_{m \, m' }}(a)$, $a \in SU(2, \mathbb{C})$, we obtain the orthogonality relations (\ref{Orthogonalityl0l1}), compare the analogue orthogonality for the $SL(2,\mathbb{R})$ in \cite{Bargmann}.
 The supplementary series does not enter the Plancherel formula for the the group $G$, \emph{i.e.} it is absent in the decomposition of $L^2(G)$.
 Martix elements $U^{{}^{(l_0=0,l_1=1-s)}}_{{}_{lm \,\, l'm'}}(g)$, $0<s<1$, of the supplementary series decrease slower at infinity, e.g. $U^{{}^{(0,l_1=1-s)}}_{{}_{2,0 \,\, 2,0}}(\lambda) \sim e^{-s\lambda}$ at infinity, and are still not square integrable even after integration over an interval in the real parameter $s$.
 But $G=SL(2,\mathbb{C})$ is complex analytic, and the matrix elements of the representations $(l_0,l_1)$ are analytic, both as functions of $g \in G$ and as functions of the continuous parameter $l_1$ of both series, principal and supplementary, with the matrix elements of the supplementary series $(l_0=0, s)$, $-1 < s < 1$, being the analytic continuations of the corresponding matrix elements of the principal sieries $(l_0=0, l_1=i\rho)$.
 We will use these facts in what follows.